jspreddy/geolocation-utils/README.md

   heading: 180   // degrees
 }

-// lets see how close these ships will get and at what time they are closest const { time, distance } = cpa(ship1, ship2)
+// lets see how close these ships will get and when they are closest const { time, distance } = cpa(ship1, ship2)
 // time     = 251.22255125913932 seconds
 // distance = 231.90976012822378 meters